Omar-Said-4/chezz/README.md

 * on choosing a specific piece all available moving space will be highlighted.
 * if an enemy is within the moving space it will be highlighted in red.
 * Red cells are cells with pieces undergoing cooldown.
-* Localversion doesn't have inline chatting or chatting modes.
 ## How to run?
 🔵 For the local